karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 ### **/platform-images folder**

-The ``/platform-images/{dotnet version}`` folder will contain all your platform images, the platform images are segregated by dotnet version (net5, net6, net7, etc).
+The ``/platform-images/{dotnet version}`` folder will contain all your platform images, the platform images will be segregated by dotnet version (net5, net6, net7, etc).

 For any platform image you'll need:
-- A ``Dockerfile`` which contains a set of instructions and commands that will be used to create/build the platform image.
+- A ``Dockerfile`` which contains a set of instructions and commands that will be used to build the platform image.
-- An ``azure-pipelines.yml`` pipeline, it will be use to create/update the corresponding platform image.
+- An ``azure-pipelines.yml`` pipeline that it will be used to create and update the corresponding platform image.

 ## **Integration Test step**

 When updating a platform image we need to validate that the update doesn't break anything that could potentially affect our applications.

-The ``/shared/integration-tests`` folder contains an series of applications that are going to be used as an integration test application.
+The ``/shared/integration-tests`` folder will contain a series of applications that are going to be used as an integration test application.
 Every dotnet version will have its own integration test application.

-When building a new version of a platform image, we will test that this new platform image doesn't break anything by using it in this integration test app.
+When building a new version of a platform image, we will test that the new platform image doesn't break anything by building a real world application that is going to use the platform image as base image.

-The validation steps runs the following commands:
+The integration test step runs the following commands:

 - Retrieves the test application from the ``/integration-tests/{dotnet version}``
 - Overrides the ``FROM`` statement from the integration test ``Dockerfile`` with the platform image we're building.
-- Checks that the ``docker build`` process didn't thrown any warning or error.
+- Builds an image of the integration test app  and checks that the ``docker build`` process didn't thrown any warning or error.
 - Starts the application using the ``docker run`` command.
 - Sends an Http Request to the running application using cURL and expects that the response is a 200 OK status Code.

-If all those steps run without any problem then the integration test is a success, if any of those steps fails the integration test fails and breaks the pipeline.
+If all those steps run without any problem then the integration test is a success, if any of those steps fails then the integration test fails and breaks the pipeline.

 ## **Building the pipeline**